futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 ### When there is a lot of data in DB:

 When there is a lot of data in DB, and list port is performed.
-Tests will get slower and slower.
+QPS will get slower and slower.
 Since the un-deleted ports are still in the DB, which affects our list port performance, in turn, blocks our port creation process.
+Graph and table are listed below after the test config file.

 For this test setup, we are requesting Alcor 1000 times at 200 concurrent, and within each request will tell Alcor to create 10 port.
 Below are the Rally test config file: